farisachugthai/dynamic_ipython/docs/source/sphinxext/ipython_sphinx_directive.rst

 .. decorator:: suppress

-    Execute the IPython input block, but :dfn:`@suppress` the input and output block from the rendered output.
-Also, can be applied to the entire ``.. ipython`` block as a directive option with :rst:dir:`suppress`.
+   Execute the ipython input block, but suppress the input and output block from the rendered output.
+Also, can be applied to the entire ``..ipython`` block as a directive option with :rst:dir:`:suppress:`.

 .. decorator:: verbatim

    Insert the input and output block in exactly as they were inputted, but prepend an IPython prompt if necessary.
 Auto-increment the prompt as appropriate for the state of the document.
 Internally, the interpreter will be fed an empty string, so it is a no-op that keeps line numbering consistent.
 Also, can be applied to the entire ``.. ipython`` block as a directive option with :rst:dir:`verbatim`.

 .. decorator:: savefig